PaoloCarmine1201/Mind2Code/README.md

-# Requirements Engineering and Code Generation AI Agent README
+# 🧠 **Mind2Code**: A Perspective-Taking Agent for Personalized Requirement Engineering and Code Generation 🔧

 This Master’s thesis project is a Visual Studio Code extension structured in two main phases.